core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    * REQ includes an OSCORE Option.

       If REQ includes any Uri-Path Options, the endpoint MUST stop processing the request and MAY respond with a 4.00 (Bad Request) error response to (the previous hop towards) the origin client.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

+      Otherwise, the endpoint MUST check whether decrypting the request is an authorized operation, in view of the (previous hop towards the) origin client being the alleged request sender.
+This check can be based, for instance, on considering the source addressing information of the request, and then asserting whether the OSCORE Security Context indicated by the OSCORE Option is not only available to use, but also present in a local list of OSCORE Security Contexts that are usable to decrypt a request from the alleged request sender.

+      In case the authorization check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
+This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

       Otherwise, the endpoint decrypts REQ using the OSCORE Security Context indicated by the OSCORE Option, i.e., REQ* = dec(REQ).
 After that, the possible presence of an OSCORE Option in the decrypted request REQ* is not treated as an error situation.